WillSoper/WillSoper.github.io/_posts/2015-05-13-getting-started-with-raspberry-pi.md

 Once you've done all that, the next step is to update all of your packages and the Raspbian distribution itself.
 To do that, execute the following commands:

->sudo apt-get update && sudo apt-get dist-upgrade
+> sudo apt-get update && sudo apt-get dist-upgrade

 This is actually two commands combined, (update and dist-upgrade), if you're interested, you can read more about them by executing `man apt-get`.

-(still to come:)
+still to come
 - WIFI